derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element
 5. `;` - character reserved by JavaScript denoting the explicit end of a code statement

-The above five parts work together to assign the resulting value from the `document.getElementById()` browser API call to an `imageToToggle` identifier.
+The above five parts make up the anatomy of a declaration and assignment statement.
+The parts work together to assign the resulting value from the `document.getElementById()` browser API call to the declared `imageToToggle` identifier.
 In subsequent code, the identifier can be used as a shortcut to reference the actual element object and then use its API.
 It is worth noting that every use of `imageToToggle` could be replaced with `document.getElementById('image-to-toggle')`.
 This approach would *work*, but it would be *less right* because we'd be doing the same work more times than needed.

-Assigning an executed function's result to a variable is referred to as *caching*.
-Caching is often a great approach for decreasing code volume and increasing run-time performance.
+Assigning an executed function's result to a variable is an example of *caching*.
+Caching is a great approach for decreasing code volume and increasing run-time performance.
 The more expensive and time consuming the function call, the more valuable caching is.
+Preventing repetitive work is the win here.

 With respect to making snippet two *more right*, there is one other thing we could do.
-We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function if we knew two things:
+We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function.
+In doing so, we would prevent the repetitive work that occurs each time `toggleImageOpacity` executes.
+This approach would require two conditions to continue to work:
 1. value assigned never changed
 2. element remained in the document

-Additionally, this cached `imageToToggle` identifier's value could be useful to other code within our program.
-If this was the case then the variable wouldn't exist in the scope just outside the `toggleImageOpacity`'s scope, but could instead leverage another scope via the singleton design pattern.
+Additionally, an even *more right* approach could be made if `imageToToggle`'s value would be useful to other code within our program.
+If this was the case then the variable wouldn't exist in the scope just outside the `toggleImageOpacity`'s scope, but could instead leverage a higher level scope via the singleton design pattern.
 We mentioned this approach in the Principles and Patterns section, but the details are outside the scope of this book.
+Again, we're just planting seeds here so do not concern yourself if much of this is over your head.

 We'll leave the snippet as is for simplicity and because there isn't anything *better* we can do.